pascal-winter/website/_portfolio/titanic.md

     sns.catplot(kind='box', data=df_Acc.T)
     return df_Res, df_Acc
 ```
-Final results are as follow, which mean that in average, the Random Forest classifier is probably the best fit:
+Final results are as follow:
 ![Test]({{site.baseurl}}/assets/images/titanic/titmodelassess.png){: .align-center}

 An important step to understand the models is to be able to track the **feature importance**.